virevolai/safeCOVID/docs/README.md

 However, please act quickly.
 India is a ticking time bomb with cases doubling every 10 days, with less than 0.7 beds per 1000.
 Apple and Google's solution v1 rolls out mid-May, by then, India will likely have in excess of 100k cases.
 And that might be too late.

+We must optimize for speed.

 My parents are both doctors in India.
+My wife's family is in France.
 I live in NYC with two adorable kids.
 So yes, my motivation for putting this proposal forth is so that we can build a society we want, Worldwide.

 If this virus has taught us anything, its that we are all very, very connected.